 PM Modi inaugurates Agra Metro Project, says efforts on to attract investments

 New Delhi, Dec 07: Prime Minister Narendra Modi has inaugurated the construction of the Agra Metro Project in a virtual ceremony held today.
-Following the inauguration, the PM Saif that this metro project worth Rs 8,000 crore will strengthen the mission related to the establishment of smart facilities in Agra.
+Following the inauguration, the PM said that this metro project worth Rs 8,000 crore will strengthen the mission related to the establishment of smart facilities in Agra.

 Speaking on the occasion, the Prime Minister pointed out that one of the major problems of the country's infrastructure sector has been that new projects were announced, but not much attention was given to where the money would come from.
 He added that his government has ensured the necessary funds at the start of the new projects itself.